 - Decreasing the size of work teams. - Limiting the number of workers on site at any one time. - Changing to a 24-hour work rotation. - Adapting or redesigning work processes for specific work activities and tasks to enable social distancing, and training workers on these processes. - Continuing with the usual safety trainings, adding COVID-19 specific considerations.
 Training should include proper use of normal PPE.
-While as of the date of this note, general advice is that construction workers do not require COVID-19 specific PPE, this should be kept under review (for further information see <a href="https://www.who.augusten.covid-normation - Reviewing work methods to reduce use of construction PPE, in case supplies become scarce or the PPE is needed for medical workers or cleaners.
+While as of the date of this note, general advice is that construction workers do not require COVID-19 specific PPE, this should be kept under review (for further information see WHO interim guidance on rational use of personal protective equipment (PPE) for COVID-19). - Reviewing work methods to reduce use of construction PPE, in case supplies become scarce or the PPE is needed for medical workers or cleaners.
 This could include, e.g. trying to reduce the need for dust masks by checking that water sprinkling systems are in good working order and are maintained or reducing the speed limit for haul trucks. - Arranging (where possible) for work breaks to be taken in outdoor areas within the site. - Consider changing canteen layouts and phasing meal times to allow for social distancing and phasing access to and/or temporarily restricting access to leisure facilities that may exist on site, including gyms.